Brexit—End of ‘A Tale of Two Referendums’

 The backstop has attracted serious criticism as it creates an invisible border between Northern Ireland and rest of UK – since it is only Northern Ireland which will follow rules of the single market.

 What if no Deal?

-If there is a no Deal Brexit, there would be a hard border between N. Ireland and Ireland.
+If there is a no Deal Brexit, there would be a hard border between Northern Ireland and Ireland.
 With this being a highly unwanted scenario, the governments of both UK and Ireland have shown commitment to avoid it at all costs but it still remains to be seen how the problem is solved.

 2. Trade & Market, Immigration